TBendong/TBendong.github.io/_pages/people.md

 ---
-layout: people
+layout: page
-permalink: /people/
+permalink: /People/
-title: people
+title: People
 nav: true
 nav_order: 7
 profiles:
   # if you want to include more than one profile, just replicate the following block
   # and create one content file for each profile inside _pages/